ntakouris/UnrealStuff/TipsAndTricks.md

-#Zark's notes on UE4's C++ stuff that are confusing , lack documentation and proper explanation.
+#Zark's notes on UE4's [C++ oriented] stuff that are confusing , lack documentation and proper explanation.
 Tricks included - Must read for beginners

 Tip: Don't change versions while developing/learning.
 Stuff change and stuff WILL break.